 We travel on the mighty Panama Canal Railway in panoramic carriages to Colon today.
 From the comfort of our seats we enjoy one of the great train rides of the world.
 The line flanks the Panama Canal passing through lush rainforests, cruising alongside the Canal's locks, through the historic Gaillard Cut and gliding over slender causeways in Gatun Lake.
 Later we visit the indigenous Embera tribe, before returning to Panama City.

-On Day 14 you have a morning at leisure before the afternoon flight home, via Madrid, arriving in London on Day 15.
+On Day 14 you have a morning at leisure before the afternoon flight home, via Amsterdam, arriving in London on Day 15.

 Provisional departure and return times, where available, can be found together with our dates and prices by clicking on the 'Prices & Availability' button.
 We write to all booked customers approximately 10 weeks prior to the start of their tour to advise the exact departure and return time for their particular group.

 Comfortable accommodation in your destination